plow-technologies/onping-templates/arduino_mqtt_project/README.md

 This test is a little more complicated than the others.
 We're going to need an input line hooked up to the Pulse.
 Connect a wire to the D11 screw terminal.
 Wire it to GRD through a resistor of at least 4.6 KOhms!
 If you don't use a resistor, the next step will short out the board.

-Next, connect a wire to the 3.77V AREF pin and to the wire connected to D11.
+Next, connect a wire to the A0 pin and to the wire connected to D11.
+Make sure that the Ethernet comm status LED is on (A0 is written HIGH).

 **Linux**